mrgoraya/next-chatgpt-api/README.md

 4. Open your web browser and navigate to http://localhost:3000.

 5. You will see the beautiful interface of Next-ChatGPT-API.
-Enter your text queries in the input field and click the "Send" button.
+Enter your text queries in the input field and click the "Enter" button.

 6. The application will send the query to the ChatGPT API and display the response in a user-friendly manner.